top of page

 The true meaning of music in WS

 Their strong affinity to music is one of the more famous features of WS.
-Although it is sometimes glamorised as a magical feature (which it kinda is), in reality it transforms the way you interact with your child.
-Music isn't just something enjoyable - it's an experience that sometimes feels bigger than anything else to them.
+Although it is sometimes glamorised as a magical talent (which it kinda is), in reality, it will also transform the way you interact with your child.
+Music isn't just something enjoyable - it's an experience that feels bigger than anything else to them.
 The research suggests that people with WS have a strong emotional and sensorimotor connection to music, which just means they can be deeply moved, spontaneously dance or change their emotional state with music.

 In our family, we include music in our day to day not as a nice to have, but as an essential part of our communication.
 My son said his first words through completing the lyrics of a song and although he can not yet at the age of 5 hold a conversation with strangers, he can mimic sounds and intonation in such a way that people always smile, turn to look at him and speak back.

 One quite beautiful example of my son's connection with music happened during a particularly stressful emergency hospital admission.
-When he was 2 years old, we had been through a very challenging resuscitation the prior day and we were recovering in High Dependency Unit (HDU) together.
-We sat snuggling on the bed and though he was not yet talking, he made clear he wanted to watch some videos.
+When he was 2 years old, we had been through a very challenging resuscitation the prior day and were recovering in High Dependency Unit (HDU) together.
+We sat snuggling on the bed and though he was not yet talking, he made clear that he wanted to watch a video.
 We had a selection of music videos of different genres for him to choose from.
 He selected Pavarotti's 'Nessun Dorma'.
 Now at this stage, he had a very short attention span and even children's cartoons never held his interest for longer than a few seconds.
-However, his tiny little finger reached out clicked play.
+Nevertheless his tiny little finger reached out clicked play.

 References